matijakolaric-com/django-music-publisher/docs/features.rst

 ------------------------

 DMP holds **no data** about **other/uncontrolled publishers**.
-Uncontrolled writers appear as unpublished in CWR files.
+Other (uncontrolled) writers appear as unpublished in CWR files.

 .. container:: tgt